Campus of the University of California, Irvine: Transportation

-UC Irvine is served by several bus lines from OC Bus, such as the 79 along Culver Dr, 167 along Michaelson - Jeffrey - Irvine Blvd, the 59 to Anaheim, 473 to Tustin Station, and 178 to Huntington Beach.
+UC Irvine is served by several bus lines from OC Bus: 79 along Culver Dr, 167 along Michaelson - Jeffrey - Irvine Blvd, the 59 to Anaheim, 473 to Tustin Station, and 178 to Huntington Beach.
 Additionally, UC Irvine operates an internal bus service, Anteater Express, which is free for students.

 Lore

 Many facets of the UCI main campus' design have become the subject of campus folklore.
 Many myths surround the theory that the campus was designed to stifle student protests because the campus was built when large-scale student protests were occurring at college campuses around the country, particularly the Free Speech Movement at UC Berkeley.
 Among the most popular myths are: